twocentstudios/twocentstudios.github.com/_posts/2015-12-09-an-experimental-ios-architecture-based-on-radical-decoupling.markdown

     }
 {% endhighlight %}

 Each of these Events are simply modifying a ViewModel.
-The View layer only cares about changes at the grandularity level of TodoViewModel.
+The View layer only cares about changes at the granularity level of TodoViewModel.

 We want to observe `ResponseTodoViewModel` so that our view is always showing the most accurate todos.
 We also want to animate changes because that's nice.